Mercedes-Benz SLK-Class (R170)

-The R170 Mercedes-Benz SLK-Class is the first generation of the Mercedes-Benz SLK-Class range of compact luxury roadsters produced by Mercedes-Benz between 1996 and 2004.
+The R170 Mercedes-Benz SLK-Class is the first generation of the Mercedes-Benz SLK-Class range of compact luxury roadsters manufactured by Mercedes-Benz from 1996 until 2004, using a shortened variant of the W202 Mercedes C-Class platform.

-SLK stands for the company’s design mission to create a sportlich (sporty), leicht (light) and kurz (compact) roadster, and is based on a shortened platform of the W202 Mercedes C-Class.
+With over 300,000 manufactured, the first generation SLK was replaced by the Mercedes R171 SLK in 2004.

-It was replaced by the Mercedes R171 SLK in 2004.
+The SLK nameplate derives from the roadster's design ethos: to be sportlich (sporty), leicht (light) and kurz (compact).
+It was sold in North America for the 1996–2004 model years.

 Development and launch

-The R170 Mercedes SLK is based on the SLK I Concept and SLK II Concept, which is a two-seater roadster concept car that features a folding metal electro-hydraulic roof, dubbed 'vario-roof' by Mercedes, and takes 25 seconds to operate.
+The R170 Mercedes SLK is based on the SLK I Concept, presented during early 1994 at the Turin Motor Show, and SLK II Concept, presented during late 1994 at the Paris Motor Show, which is a two-seater roadster concept car that features a folding metal electro-hydraulic roof, dubbed 'vario-roof' by Mercedes, and takes 25 seconds to operate.
 A German design patent was filed on 30 September 1993, with the final production version of the SLK introduced at the Turin Motor Show on 22 April 1996.
+Construction of pre-production test cars began in October 1995, with mass production beginning in July 1996.

 The R170 SLK is based on the W202 C-Class platform, sharing many drivetrain and chassis components, as well as using a shortened version of the floor pan.
 The wheelbase is also identical to the wheelbase of the 190SL and 300SL, at 2400 mm.

-The platform of the R170 Mercedes SLK is also used by the Chrysler Crossfire, which shares 80% of its components with the car.
+The platform of the SLK is also used by the Chrysler Crossfire, which shares 80% of its components with the R170.